Event Photography Beginner Tips & Types

 - Tips for Beginner event Photographers

 - Camera Settings for Event Photography

 - Event Photography Shot list Examples

 - Connections and experiences people have at in person events

 Outdoor Photographic techniques & tips

 Outdoor photography can bring many challenges that photographers don’t face indoors.
 Indoors in dimly lit rooms have their own techniques, see below.
 So too does an outdoor full sun shoot.

 More and more weddings are held outdoors.
 Music festivals, your local street fairs are obviously outdoors and have their own quirks.
 If you shoot sports, many of them will be brightly lit full sun.
 Sports photography is another genre of event photography that requires specialist skills, methods and equipment.
 We won’t cover that in any detail in this article.

 Here’s a short list to keep in mind.
 Some are relating to camera equipment while others are techniques.

-Outdoor portraits or headshot sessions, smaller groups can be easier to move to a shady spot.
-In our experience for large groups of people you just have to make the best of not having that option sometimes.
+Outdoor headshots or headshot sessions, smaller groups can be easier to move to a shady spot.
+In our experience photos for large groups of people you just have to make the best of not having that option sometimes.